withcatai/node-llama-cpp/docs/guide/development.md

     ```bash
     npm run dev:setup
     ```
+   > If the build fails on cpp errors, this may be due to breaking interface changes on the `llama.cpp` side, which happens pretty often recently.
+   >
+   > You're encouraged to make changes to the usage of `llama.cpp` functions in the `llama/addon.cpp` file to resolve these errors and then open a pull request for these changes separately from your main changes PR.
+   >
+   > We continually maintain the `llama/addon.cpp` file to keep it up to date with the latest changes of `llama.cpp`, so any help with this is greatly appreciated.

 ## Development
 Whenever you add a new functionality to `node-llama-cpp`, consider improving the CLI to reflect this change.